collinbarrett/wp-vps-build-guide/README.md

 - CDN: CloudFlare

 ## General Notes:
-- Items in corner brackets (<>) should be treated as variables and replaced with your own info.
+- Items in curly brackets {} should be treated as variables and replaced with your own info.
 - Scattered throughout I have annotated recommended spots where I like to stop and take a DigitalOcean (DO) Snapshot so I don’t have to roll all the way back if I bork something up.

 ## Assumptions:
 - You have basic *nix terminal skills.
-- You have a ssh key already created, with the public key on DO and the private .pem stored locally at <myPK>
+- You have a ssh key already created, with the public key on DO and the private .pem stored locally at {myPK}.

 1. Create a new VPS running the newest Ubuntu x64.
     - Enable backups.